1st virus cases reported confirmed in Austria, Croatia

 ORF reported that the patients currently have a slight fever and are being isolated at an Innsbruck hospital.

-Croatia also confirmed its first case Tuesday, ,in a man who had traveled to the Italian city of Turin.
+Croatia also confirmed its first case Tuesday, ,in a man who had traveled to the Italian city of Milan.

 “We have determined that we have the first patient who has been confirmed to have the virus,” said Prime Minister Andrej Plenkovic.